ENate/Basic-spring-boot-security-demo/README.md

 ## Tech Stack

-- Jdk 17+
+- Java/Jdk 17+
 - Spring boot
-- spring security
-- Embedded database
+- any ORM database
-- Thymeleaf
-- maven
+- maven (adaptable to gradle)
 - Spring Security
-- Spring boot
 - Spring JPA Data
 - Hibernate
-- HMTL, Thymeleaf and CSS
+- HMTL, Thymeleaf and CSS (Later!)

 ## Database
-- Replace the H2 database with either MySQL or PostgreSQL (if you wish to use any other database).
+- Replace the  database with any of the following choices: MySQL or PostgreSQL (if you wish to use any other database).

 To run the application, clone the repo: